masak1112/workflow_parallel_frame_prediction/README.md

 ```

-4. Configure your input directory and output directory in .dat file for each step.
+3. Configure your input directory, output and log directory in .dat file for each step.

-5. Run .sh file for submitting job
+4. Run .sh file for submitting job

 ## Workflow example